voximir-p/totp/README.md

 ### clean

-Run `totp list --secret` then asks the user whether they confirm the deletion.
+Run `totp list --secret` then ask the user whether they confirm the deletion.

 ```console
 $ totp clean -h